Use Cases

 Use cases for logistics tender evaluation, capital procurement RFQs, and complex vendor submission review.

-Buyer-side workflows for logistics tenders, freight forwarding bids, capital procurement RFQs, and complex vendor submission comparison.
+Use cases for reviewing logistics tenders, freight forwarding bids, capital procurement RFQs, and mixed vendor submission packages.

 Logistics